patrikkj/sshconf/README.md

 # sshconf
-Go package for parsing and patching SSH-related config files.
+Go package for parsing and patching SSH configuration.